SichaoFu/Personal_Homepage/index.md

 * International Joint Conference on Artificial Intelligence (IJCAI 2019)
 * International Conference on Multimedia and Expo (ICME 2019)
 * International Conference on Machine Learning, Optimization, and Data Science (LOD 2019)
+* International Conference on Systems, Man, and Cybernetics (SMC 2019)
 * Chinese Conference on Pattern Recognition and Computer Vision (PRCV 2019)